-a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facilities would occur or be accelerated?

-b) Include recreational facilities are recruined the construction b) Include recreational facilities or require the construction or expansion of recreational facilities that might have an adverse physical effect on the environment?
+- a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facilities would occur or be accelerated? - b) Include recreational facilities or require the construction or expansion of recreational facilities that might have an adverse physical effect on the environment?

-Impact Mitigation Incorporated Impact
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

 NC

 NC